 Since shortly after the founding of the CUA in 2007, one of the most requested services has been ordination; people from around the world have been ordained.
 CUA ministers are chaplains, pastors, and teachers; working in major hospitals, local congregations, and inpatient care settings—around the world.

-Eligibility to apply for Ordination is available without regard to race, gender, gender identity, age, class, nationality, sexual orientation, physical or mental ability, or any other characteristic of human diversity.
-The ordination program is available to residents of all nations around the world, but many textbooks are only available in English.
+Eligibility to apply for ordination is available without regard to race, gender, gender identity, age, class, nationality, sexual orientation, physical or mental ability, or any other characteristic of human diversity.
+The ordination program is available to residents of all nations around the world, but unfortunately many textbooks are only available in English.

 Four different ways to receive ordination through the CUA:

-- FastTrack: Many come to the CUA as experienced clergy, having come to a Universalist understanding during their ministry.
-For those who qualify with both ministry experience, and a traditional theological education, the process is simple: We check your references, and background.
+- Fast Track: If you already have both your degree and ministry experience (see above), we will fast track your application.
+The process is simple: We check your references, and background.
 You write a few papers, and discuss things with our ordination committee.
 Assuming it’s a good fit, we will either officially recognize your existing ordination, or ordain you ourselves—whichever is best for your situation.

 - Correspondence Education: If traditional seminary isn’t a good option for you, we offer a far less-expensive, unaccredited, minister training program.
 It’s a series of correspondence courses, plus a Clinical Pastoral Education unit, or other local internship.
 The coursework is similar to a traditional Seminary Master’s, but less intensive.
 See our education page for more on that.